Van-Goghbot/the-coderoom/docs/bezier.rst

    :lineno-start: 79
    :dedent: 3

-In the ``length_approximation method`` each time a new length is calculated a dictionary called ``t_map`` is updated.
+In the ``length_approximation method`` each time a new length is calculated, a dictionary called ``t_map`` is updated.
 Not only is this dictionary updated with the distance which corresponds with current t value being explored, but all the values of distance that exist between the previously calculated length and the current length to 3 decimal places are stored as keys to that ``t`` value.

-This has the effect of any distance you look up effectively snapping to the closest t_value which distance has been calulated.
+This has the effect of any distance you look up effectively snapping to the closest t_value whoms distance has been calulated.

-Converting Distance Along Path to Cartesean Coordinates
+Converting Distance Along Path to Cartesian Coordinates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-First of all the brick path's length is calculated using the method descibed above.
+First of all the brick path's length is calculated using the method described above.

 .. literalinclude:: dominoes_code/bezier_interpolation.py
    :language: python